openwhyd/openwhyd/docs/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-This document proposes guidelines for contributing to the OpenWhyd repository.
+This document proposes guidelines for contributing to the Openwhyd repository.

 The objectives of the guidelines are: